8273931014/Netflix_Clone/README.md

 # Netflix Clone 🎬

-A responsive Netflix landing page clone built using **HTML** and **CSS**.
+A responsive Netflix landing page clone built using **HTML** , **CSS** and **JavaScript** .
 This project recreates the look and feel of Netflix's homepage with a modern user interface, responsive design, and clean code structure.

 ## 📌 Project Overview